 I was having a conversation a while back with Candace at Revenge of Eve about whether we 40-ish people are at the beginning of the millennial generation or at the tail end of gen X. The years that fall into each generation depend on who’s talking about it, but the birth year range 1981-1996 for Millenials seems to be a popular choice.
-I was born in ’79 and I definitely feel like I fall more into the generation X category, and there’s a lot I don’t get about the culture of those who really grew up in the internet age.
+I certainly identify a lot more with gen X, and there’s a lot I don’t get about the culture of those who really grew up in the internet age.

 Back in my day…